 When our main character finds himself infatuated with a woman, instead of using it to explore facets of himself, as what usually occurs when we find ourselves attracted to others, it decided to takes the easy route by having a romance predicated on one word of cluttered dialogue exchange and a letter chalk-full of convoluted word passages.
 This robbed the chances for any genuine relationship to blossom over a course of time.
 Yes, he takes initiative to get to that point but for a show dealing with adults in a fairly realistic setting, the conclusion is only viable in something pumped out by a sappy Pixar production.
 The show has the humanistic aspect nailed down but skittishly avoid the endeavors that truly make us humans, human.
 The essence is missing.
 The struggle is removed by diverting the content away from it or by skipping that natural rough stage altogether.
 Would The King's Speech win the Academy Awards for best Picture by avoiding the uphill endeavor of the main character to express himself out loud?
 Probably not.
-Where another show would show the gradual growth that molds the main character, in Fune it's quite literally timeskipped away.
+Where other titles would show the gradual growth that molds the main character, in Fune it's quite literally timeskipped away.

 The only time the show doesn't suppress itself was at the very end, where it has scenes that loosen the vice grip on the characters feelings to finally be allowed to freely exhaust that pent up emotion that should have been there all along.
 And even then, these moments of cathartic release are still registered with halfhearted resolve since the momentum to them was practically nonexistent.

 And again, Fune is not a bad show.
 It's all of its strengths that makes the weaknesses too hard to look away from.
 You really want the best for it.
 You really want to put it on the pedestal as the exception to the rule.
 But with content that only half commits, it's frustrating to have to give it a back-handed compliment instead.